hardwario/bc-website/README.md

 # BigClown Website

-This repository contains these parts of BigClown website:
+This repository covers sources for these parts of BigClown website:

 * https://www.bigclown.com/
 * https://www.bigclown.cz/